wgst/ml-gas-surface/docs/adaptive_sampling/high_error_structure_search.md

 ```

 ### High-error structure saver
-Struct **OutputTrajectory** with a function that is executed at the end of every trajectory.
-It allows calculating energies with all the models from **models_mult** list.
-After that, error (standard deviation) is calculated and compared to the manually chosen **v_models_error**, which is the minimum error required for the structure to be saved.
+Structure **OutputTrajectory** with a function that is executed at the end of every trajectory.
+It allows calculating energies with all the models from the **models_mult** list.
+After that, the error (standard deviation) is calculated and compared to the manually chosen **v_models_error**, which is the minimum error required for the structure to be saved.

 If the calculated error is higher than **v_models_error**, the structure is saved to the **db_out** database stored in a specified path.